cml

 Socket.accept_evt/Socket.connect_evt/Socket.recv_evt/Socket.send_evt, UDPSocket::UDP.send_evt/Socket::UDP.recv_evt - Channel-backed IO:

-open_chan_in,open_chan_out - Linda tuple-space example in
+open_chan_in,open_chan_out - Linda tuple-space implementation in

-5. Advanced Usage
+6. Advanced Usage

 Nested Choices